JetBrains/lincheck/src/jvm/benchmark/org/jetbrains/kotlinx/lincheck_benchmark/README.md

 Benchmarks are split into several categories with each category aiming to evaluate particular aspects of the framework.
-All benchmarks within each category have similar structure and collect the same set of metrics.
+All benchmarks within each category have a similar structure and collect the same set of metrics.

 #### Category `running`

 Benchmarks in this category aim to evaluate the overall performance of running Lincheck tests using different strategies.
-In each benchmark, specific correctly implemented data structure or synchronization primitive is tested by Lincheck (since the implementations are assumed to be correct, the tool should not report any bugs).
+In each benchmark, a specific correctly implemented data structure or synchronization primitive is tested by Lincheck (since the implementations are assumed to be correct, the tool should not report any bugs).
-For each benchmark, the Lincheck is requested to generate fixed number of scenarios, and run each scenario fixed number of times with fixed strategy.
+For each benchmark, the Lincheck is requested to generate a fixed number of scenarios
+and run each scenario fixed number of times with a fixed strategy.
 The overall running time of the benchmark is measured.

 **Parameters:**